Psychological DISORDERS – Neuroses (Part 3b)

 — IF our strengths are challenged, distrusted, dismissed or questioned, so we can become anxious, guilty, ashamed & angry

 Inner Child work is about uncovering & healing the wounds / vulnerabilities created when growing up.
-It’s discovering where our WIC is hiding, how & where it hides, & from what, and what it really needs.
+It’s discovering where our Healthy IC is, & where the WIC is hiding, how, where & from what, and what it really needs.
 By knowing our specific sensitivities, our EnneaType can be used as a guide to growth.
 (MORE….)

 FLAW GIFT